scala-ide/docs/src/sphinx/4.0.x/features/scaladebugger/index.rst

 * configure whether error messages from HCR should be shown,
 * change whether files containing compilation errors should be skipped,
 * automatically drop (or not) obsolete frames on suspended threads,
-* and ignore obsolete frames when performing drop to frame - this one is only needed if you disable automatic drop to frame after HCR.
+* and ignore obsolete state of frames when performing drop to frame (in other words, allow to drop obsolete frames manually).
+  This one may be needed only if you disable automatic drop to frame after HCR.

 Expression evaluator |new| (since 4.1)
 --------------------------------------

-Scala debugger since 4.0 features new expression evaluator, which translates user code into invocations of ``JDI`` remote calls.
+Scala debugger since 4.1 features new expression evaluator, which translates user code into invocations of ``JDI`` remote calls.
 This allows evaluation of expression in context of breakpoint, with access to local variables and methods.

 For more detailed documentation, with examples and limitations see :ref:`expression-evaluator-user-docs`.